-Spotify Rainbow Collage: How to create and share artwork based on Song Data
+Spotify Rainbow Collage: How to create and share artwork based on song data

 Fans of music streaming platform Spotify have a new way to let their friends know their taste in music — the Spotify Rainbow Collage.

 Spotify is known for having its own music data feature known as Spotify Wrapped.
 It is released towards the end of every year as a roundup of all that users have listened to in a 12-month period.
-Through Spotify Wrapped, the platform creates attractive shareable graphics using the listening data of individual users.
+Through Spotify Wrapped, the platform allows users to create attractive shareable graphics using the listening data of individual users.

+And who remembers Spotify Instafest, which let users create Coachella-inspired festival posters based on their favourite artists late last year.

 But Spotify Rainbow Collage is different in the sense that it creates an old-school collage using the songs and podcasts a Spotify user may have listened to at any given period of time.
 It’s a simple collage, which, depending on the user’s customisations, might really look like an amazing work of art.